-The Timberline Review is staffed entirely by volunteers and published with support from Willamette Writers, a non-profit 501(c)(3) organization.
+The Timberline Review is staffed entirely by volunteers and published by Willamette Writers, a non-profit 501(c)(3) organization.

 Guidelines – please read!